What Is A Microbusiness?

 -

-A candle maker selling at local vendor fairs
+A candle maker selling at local vendor fairs and shops

 -